-The location that we choose for the 40m Delta Loop already had a radial field under it and we decided to take advantage of this to try to improve ground quality under the antenna.
-(A radial field is not required for this antenna – the author has built several Delta Loop antennas for 40m without radial fields and they all performed very well).
+The location we chose for the 40m Delta Loop already had a radial field under it, and we decided to take advantage of this to try to improve ground quality under the antenna.
+(A radial field is not required for this antenna – the author has built several Delta Loop antennas for 40m without radial fields, and they all performed very well).
 We built a detailed EZNEC model of the planned antenna and radial field under it to evaluate the best approach to the design.
-The antenna was modeled and build with its apex around 50 ft and designs resulting in Horizontal Polarization (feed point in the center of the bottom leg) and Vertical Polarization (feed point 1/4 wavelength down a vertical leg) were considered.
+The antenna was modeled and built with its apex around 50 ft, and designs resulting in Horizontal Polarization (feed point in the center of the bottom leg) and Vertical Polarization (feed point 1/4 wavelength down a vertical leg) were considered.

 This graphic shows the modeled pattern when the antenna is fed to create Horizontal Polarization.
-On the first look, one might conclude that this version of the antenna would only be useful for short-range communications.
-The point to consider here is that the Horizontally Polarized version of the antenna has much higher overall gain.
+At first look, one might conclude that this version of the antenna would only be useful for short-range communications.
+The point to consider here is that the Horizontally Polarized version of the antenna has a much higher overall gain.

 The table above helps to better understand the real difference in performance between the two versions of the 40m Delta Loop.
 Columns 2 – 4 compare the gain of the two versions of the antenna at various elevation angles.
-We can see that the Horizontally Polarized version of our 40m Delta Loop has higher gain down to elevation angles of about 20 degrees.
+We can see that the Horizontally Polarized version of our 40m Delta Loop has a higher gain down to elevation angles of about 20 degrees.
 At lower elevation angles, the Vertically Polarized version has an advantage.
 Also, note that both antennas begin to exhibit less than -1.0 dBi of “gain” at angles below 10 degrees of elevation.
 The net of this is that the Vertically Polarized antenna does have an advantage for DX signals which arrive at low angles in the 20 to 10-degree range.
-Such low angles would be typical for very long DX contacts or in conditions of marginal propagation which might occur toward the bottom of the sunspot cycle.
-For many typical DX contacts (ex.
-DX contacts with Europe from here in New England) which would have arrival angles in the 20 to 30-degree range, the Horizontally Polarized version of the antenna will probably perform better.
-Our 40m Delta Loop antenna is installed in a residential neighborhood with many potential noise sources close by; most of which will tend to be vertically polarized.
-The Horizontally Polarized version of the antenna will be less sensitive to these local noise sources which gives it a further advantage in this situation.
+Such low angles would be typical for very long DX contacts or marginal propagation conditions, which might occur toward the bottom of the sunspot cycle.
+For many typical DX contacts (ex., DX contacts with Europe from here in New England) with arrival angles in the 20 to 30-degree range, the Horizontally Polarized version of the antenna will probably perform better.
+Our 40m Delta Loop antenna is installed in a residential neighborhood with many potential noise sources close by, most of which will tend to be vertically polarized.
+The Horizontally Polarized version of the antenna will be less sensitive to these local noise sources, which gives it a further advantage in this situation.

 It’s also interesting to note the effect of the radial field under the antenna in the table above.
 The benefit of radials is pretty limited in the Vertically Polarized configuration averaging less than 0.5 dB.
 The gain from the radials is more significant in the Horizontal configuration averaging close to 1.5 dB.
 This is enough to expose an additional “layer” of weaker stations.

-The net of all of this analysis was that we decided to build the Horizontally Polarized version of the 40m Delta Loop.
+The net of this analysis was that we decided to build the Horizontally Polarized version of the 40m Delta Loop.

 The first step in constructing the antenna system was to expand the existing radial field under the antenna.
-We next put up a 50 ft guyed mast to support the apex of the loop.
+We next put up a 50 ft guyed mast to support the loop’s apex.
 The result is shown above.

-The final step of the project was to hook up the completed 40m Delta Loop system to a FlexRadio 6700 SDR.
+The project’s final step was to hook up the completed 40m Delta Loop system to a FlexRadio 6700 SDR.
 We made several QSOs with the new antenna to verify that its performance across the band was as expected.
-The setup has been receiving good signal reports with the new antenna further confirming that it is performing as expected.
+The setup has received good signal reports with the new antenna, confirming that it is performing as expected.